taculin/object-tracking/README.md

 # UPDATE: Bugs and fixes

 ## UPDATED 17Sep2018 2300H
 - Incorporated the auto skip feature that was requested earlier.
+You can toggle the value to ON or OFF by pressing 'a' during execution.
 To activate by default, use the following commands for method 1.a, method 1.b, and method 2 respectively:
     > click('00',True)

     > python RAtools.py click 00 ON